• Coin Collecting 101

 Many people who read the posts here at The Fun Times Guide typically ask me questions about pennies.

-I guess that’s because the penny is one of the coins that we most frequently encounter in pocket change.
+I guess that’s because the penny is one of the coins that we most frequently encounter in spare change.

 And, if you’re like many Americans, you probably have a stash of pennies stuffed in a jar somewhere at home.